lucasm/findto/README.md

 ## 🔍 Sources

-Search sources and external data from APIs available on Findto are chosen by the criteria:

-1. service popularity;
-1. commitment with open access;
-1. respect of privacy and copyright.

-All these sources are displayed inside the navigable categories on the app, and chosen by community.
+Search sources and external data from APIs available on Findto are chosen by the criteria: 1) service popularity; 2) commitment with open access; 3) respect of privacy and copyright.
+All sources are displayed inside the navigable categories on the app, and chosen by community.
 For more details, visit [Wiki](https://github.com/lucasm/findto/wiki).

 ## 🩷 Community